top of page

 with Nan Calvert

-Class size 12 max
+(Workshop size max 8)

-Cost: $50
+Cost: $65

 Nan learned felting at the Racine Dominican Eco-Justice Center and it quickly became one of her (many) passions.
 There are endless possibilities when it comes to felting arts – sculpture, garment making, portraiture, landscapes, jewelry.
 Nan says, “One of the reasons wet felting is so fascinating is that it truly is an ancient art.
 That connection to the distant past excites me.
 Needle felting is a comparatively newer form.
 It’s equally as amazing, though.”